Bio

 2022 Washington Blues Society Hall of Fame inductee, CD Woodbury has transformed himself from journeyman sideman and “the NW’s best kept secret” into an internationally recognized rising star of the Pacific NW blues scene with his work as singer, songwriter, and guitarist.
 Two studio albums, “Monday Night!” and "World's Gone Crazy" charted on international independent radio.
 CD Woodbury has thirteen Best of the Blues awards from the Seattle based Washington Blues Society including performer of the year, songwriter, NW recording, new blues band, and is (at the time of this writing) the only six time winner for electric blues guitar.

 C.D.
 Woodbury has performed in Texas Roadhouses and in Stadiums.
 He has performed for two US Presidents, foreign dignitaries, and Jimi's music for the Hendrix family.
-He has appeared onstage with musicians as diverse as international blues stars like Sugaray Rayford, and Wee Willie Walker; Rock and Roll Hall of Fame artists Lee Oskar, and Roger Fisher; and American Idol's Sanjaya.
+He has appeared onstage with musicians as diverse as international blues stars like Sugaray Rayford, John Nemeth, and Wee Willie Walker; Rock and Roll Hall of Fame artists Lee Oskar, and Roger Fisher; and American Idol's Sanjaya.
 He has also had the honor of jamming with jazz legends Andrew Hill, Joshua Redmon, and Andrew Cyrille.
 His bands have opened for AWB, Hamilton Loomis, Elvin Bishop, Allen Stone, and many others.
 Other bands he has been a member of include Polly O'Keary and the Rhythm Method, Randy Oxford's All Star Slam, and (former Roomful of Blues vocalist and harp ace) Mark Dufresne Band.

 Robert Baker - BASSist, Vocalist, & Recording Engineer